Can't Sleep? Try This Evening Ritual (Updated for 2026)

 3. Sip Some Herbs

 Certain herbs can help you sleep.
 A nice cup of tea, perhaps with warm milk, can ease you into dreamland.
-If you prefer plant-based milks, try a variety with soy or another version high in tryptophan, as that’s the magic stuff scientists believe creates the sleepy effect.
+If you prefer plant-based milks, soy is high in tryptophan [11], the amino acid turkey lovers blame for their post-feast fatigue.
 Herb tea blends to try include the following:

 • Valerian